deepfence/terraform-gcp-cloud-scanner/examples/single-project/README.md

-# Cloud compliance scanner in Google cloud<br/>[ Example :: Single-Account ]
+# Cloud scanner in Google cloud<br/>[ Example :: Single-Account ]

-Deploy Cloud compliance scanner for Google cloud in a single project.<br/>
+Deploy Cloud scanner for Google cloud in a single project.<br/>

 ### Notice
 **Deployment cost** - This example will create resources that cost money.<br/>Run `terraform destroy` when you don't need them anymore